 If the region's effort to contain urban development within the existing UGB and these urban reserves for the next 50 years is successful, the UGB will have accommodated an estimated 74 percent increase in population on an 11-percent increase in the area within the UGB.
 No other region in the nation can demonstrate this growth management success.
-Most of the borders of urban reserves are defined by a 50-year "hard edge" of 266,954 acres designated rural reserves, nearly all of which lies within five miles of the existing UGB.
-Of these rural reserves, approximately 249,116 acres are Foundation or Important Agricultural Land.
-Staff Report, June 9, 2010, Metro Rec.119-120; 179-180.
+Most of the borders of urban reserves are defined by a 50-year "hard edge" of 266,628 acres designated rural reserves, nearly all of which lies within five miles of the existing UGB.
+Of these rural reserves, approximately 248,796 acres are Foundation or Important Agricultural Land.
+Metro Supp.
+Rec.\\\ (SR 3; Att 3). .

 Why did the region designate any Foundation Agricultural Land as urban reserve?
-The explanation lies in the geography and topography of the region, the growing cost of urban services and the declining sources of revenues to pay for them, and the fundamental relationships among geography, topography and the cost of services.
+The explanation lies in the geography and topography of the region, the growing cost of urban services and the declining sources of revenues to pay for them, and the fundamental relationships among geography and topography and the cost of services.
 The region aspires to build "great communities."
 Great communities are those that offer residents a range of housing types and transportation modes from which to choose.
 Experience shows that compact, mixed-use communities with fully integrated street, pedestrian, bicycle and transit systems offer the best range of housing and transportation choices.
 State of the Centers: Investing in Our Communities, January, 2009.
 Metro Rec.
 181-288.
 The urban reserves factors in the reserves rules derive from work done by the region to identify the characteristics of great communities.
-Urban reserve factors (1), (3), (4), and (6) especially aim at lands that can be developed in a compact, mixed-use, walkable and transit-supportive pattern, support by efficient and costeffective services.
-Cost of services studies tell us that the best geography, both natural and political, for compact, mixed-use communities is relatively flat, undeveloped land.
-Core 4 Technical Team Preliminary Analysis Reports for Water, Sewer and Transportation, Metro Rec.
-1163-1187; Regional Infrastructure Analysis, Metro Rec.
-440-481.
+Urban reserve factors (1), (3), (4), and (6) especially aim at lands that can be developed in a compact, mixed-use, walkable and transit-supportive pattern, supported by efficient and costeffective services.
+Cost of services studies tell us that the best landscape, both natural and